THIRD-PARTY PERSONAL INJURY CLAIM IN CHICAGO

 The Four Categories of Disability

 Depending on the severity of a third-party injury, some victims may suffer long-term disabilities.
-There are four categories of disability in relation to work.
+There are four categories of disability that are recognized by the workers compensation system.

-Temporary Total Disability: this is when a victim is completely unable to work for a few weeks to a few months.
+- Temporary Total Disability is when a victim is completely unable to work for a few weeks to a few months.

-Temporary Partial Disability: this is when a victim can perform some job duties, but not all, for a few weeks to a few months.
+- Temporary Partial Disability is when a victim can perform some job duties, but not all, for a few weeks to a few months.

-Permanent Total Disability: this is when a victim is permanently disabled and can’t go back to work.
+- Permanent Total Disability is when a victim is permanently disabled and can’t go back to work.

-Permanent Partial Disability: this is when a victim is permanently disabled, but they are still able to do at least some of their job duties.
+- Permanent Partial Disability is when a victim is permanently disabled, but they are still able to do at least some of their job duties.

-What Kind of Third-Parties are Responsible for Workplace Injuries?
+What Kind of Third Parties are Responsible for a Workplace Injury?

 There are numerous careers that are inherently dangerous.
 But some careers are dangerous solely because of an employer’s negligence.
-Third-parties can be negligent as well, including contractors, drivers, product makers, and property owners.
+Third-parties can be negligent as well, including contractors, drivers, product manufacturers, and property owners.

 Many jobs have contractors and subcontractors working alongside employees.
 Common examples of this include construction sites, coal mines, oil drilling sites, and more.
-An injured employee can sue one of these workers or companies if they are responsible.
+Someone who suffers a work-related injury can sue one of these workers or companies if they are responsible.

-Car accidents are very common for employees who drive a lot for their jobs.
-If a stranger causes a car accident, then the crash victim can file a negligent third-party lawsuit.
+Car accidents are very common for employees who drive a lot for their jobs, such as Amazon truck drivers, UPS drivers, 18 wheeler drivers, etc. If a stranger causes a car accident, then the truck driver could potentially recover fair compensation in a third party lawsuit.

 Third-party accidents caused by defective products or machinery are common in construction, manufacturing, coal, and oil industries.
 If a defective product injures someone at work, they can undoubtedly file a product liability claim against the manufacturer.

 Lastly, third-party accidents can happen if an employee works on an off-site property.
-In this situation, the property owner is responsible for making sure everyone is safe.
+In this situation, the property owner is responsible for making sure everyone is safe on the job site.
 Unfortunately, this doesn’t always happen.
 As a result, property owners can be subject to a premises liability claim following an injury.

 Legal Recourse Options